 - MgB2 is also a type-II superconductor, meaning that it can withstand increasing magnetic fields without losing its superconductivity.

 - MgB2 has an extremely high critical current, 105 A/m2 at 20 T, 106 A/m2 at 18 T, 107 A/m2 at 15 T, 108 A/m2 at 10 T, and 109 A/m2 at 5 T.

 - Magnesium diboride has a relatively high upper critical field.
 In thin films and fibers, it exhibits superconductivity up to 74 T and 55 T, respectively.

 MgB2 is a multi-band superconductor, which means the superconducting energy gap varies depending on the Fermi surface.
 The sigma bond of boron in MgB2 is strong, and it induces a large s-wave superconducting gap, whereas the pi bond is weak and only induces a small s-wave gap.

 The quasiparticle states of the large gap vortices are tightly confined to the vortex core.
-The quasiparticle states of the small gap, on the other hand, are connected to the vortex core and can easily delocalize and overlap.
+On the other hand, the quasiparticle states of the small gap are connected to the vortex core and can easily delocalize and overlap.
 This delocalization significantly contributes to MgB2’s thermal conductivity.

 Other Applications for Magnesium Diboride

 - Magnesium diboride (MgB2) is a promising material for fuel in ramjets and as an ingredient in blast-enhanced explosives and propellants.
 This is due to its ability to burn completely when ignited in oxygen or mixtures with oxidizers.

 - Most recently, it has been demonstrated that decoy flares containing magnesium diboride/Teflon/Viton exhibit 30–60% higher spectral efficiency, Eλ (J g−1sr−1), compared to Magnesium/Teflon/Viton (MTV) payloads.